QuiddityAI/PDFerret/README.md

 - `PDFERRET_VISUAL_MAX_PAGES` - sets how many pages will be used for extracting information with vision model.
 Defaults to 3.
 - LLMonkey API keys are also required for some extractors, see llmonkey documentation for more information

+## Using the Google API

+Create a credentials file before building the Docker container using:
+`gcloud auth application-default login`

+It will then be mounted to the container.

 # Usage

 As soon as pdferret package is installed and GROBID is running you can import the package and parse the batch of PDFs: